 Preparing your résumé and cover letter

 One of your first steps should be to prepare an up-to-date résumé that highlights your training, work experience, additional language skills and volunteer activities.
 Attention to detail is important to all employers, so ensure that your cover letter and résumé are free of spelling and grammatical errors.
 A cover letter should be no more than one page – preferably bullet points or short paragraphs.
 You should customize it for each job application.
-To learn more, visit Resume, Cover Letter and Interview Tips and Hiring Experts Reveal the Six Biggest Mistakes Job Seekers Make.
+To learn more, visit Resume, Cover Letter and Interview Tips.

 Learn about your potential employers

 Learn who the employers are in your area by contacting your local chamber of commerce or regional destination marketing association office for brochures and guides for tourism businesses in your area.
 Tourism industry associations also exist for most sectors and are a great source for making initial contacts and obtaining information about the sector they represent.
 Our Tourism Company Directory is another resource where you can find links to companies across BC.

 Are there people in your community or circle of acquaintances who are doing the type of work that interests you?
 Contact them to find out what skills and experience they think you'll need.
 Read through job descriptions on job-search websites, including the go2HR Job Board.
 From your research, develop a list of companies you want to work for, then contact the companies directly regarding current or future job opportunities.

 Not all jobs are advertised.
 Many positions are filled by people who have been recommended by someone they know.
 Be sure to tell friends, relatives and neighbours that you are looking for a tourism job; they may know somebody who is hiring or who can help get you started.
 To learn about tourism conferences, job fairs and events where you can meet industry professionals, check out our News & Events section.

 Become a volunteer